iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Type: `CredentialStatusRevocation2021`

 Allows to request the revocation of a verifiable credential by sending its corresponding [credential status](https://www.w3.org/TR/vc-data-model/#status) information.
-The [revoker](#roles) should ensure that this information is correct and that the requester is authorised.
+The [revoker](#roles) should ensure that this information is correct and that the requester is authorized.

 ```json
 {